k105la/pulsetracker/docs/api.rst

 API Reference
 =====================

-This part of the documentation covers all the interfaces of HeartRate.
+This part of the documentation covers all the interfaces of PulseTracker.

- .. automodule:: src.heartrate
+ .. automodule:: src.pulse
       :members: